-Rudyard Kipling Primary School Supporting Pupils with Medical Conditions Policy and Administration of Medicines Forms H EXAMPLE OF FORM FOR RECORDING MEDICAL TRAINING FOR STAFF out add details of medication and/or procedure.
+Rudyard Kipling Primary School Supporting Pupils with Medical Conditions Policy and Administration of Medicines Forms H EXAMPLE OF FORM FOR RECORDING MEDICAL TRAINING FOR STAFF

 Name

 Type of Training received

 Date Completed

 Training Provided By

-I confirm that add name has received the training detailed above and is competent to carry
+I confirm that add name has received I the training detailed above and is competent to carry

+out add details of medication and/or p procedure.

-Trainer's Signature Date
+Trainer's Signature

+Date

-I confirm that I have received the training detailed above.
+I confirm that I have received the train ning detailed above.

 Staff Signature

 Date

 Suggested Review Date